Research & Best Practices

 Maintenance teams strive to avoid breakdowns, using preventive maintenance to deal with small and potential problems before they become more serious.
 They can still occur though, and when they do, they often need immediate attention.

 A CMMS should have a number of tools that help manage both preventive and corrective maintenance.
-These include:
+These features give maintenance teams the flexibility to shift resources quickly without losing visibility or falling behind on planned tasks.

 Looking forward, as manufacturers adopt condition-based monitoring and maintenance, corrective work can be expected to fall as a percentage of total maintenance team workload.